TOLEDO, Ohio (WTVG) - The Polish-American Festival is returns from May 18-20.

 Sunday, May 20, 2018 Polka Mass with Kiellbasa Kings at 11:00 am, Kielbasa Kings 1:00 - 5:00 pm

-United North announced earlier this year that it would not host the Polish Festival on Lagrange street in 2017.
+United North announced last year that it would not host the Polish Festival on Lagrange street in 2017.

 The group says a reduction in staff and construction along Lagrange forced them to interrupt what had been 32 years of Festivals.